 Term.
-This Order will remain in effect, without a specific expiration date, for so long as the threat of the pandemic continues, but the more restrictive obligations included in the December 4, 2020 amendments to the Order will remain in effect until 12:01 a.m. on January 4, 2021.
+This Order, and specifically the more restrictive obligations it imposes based on the State's December 3, 2020 Regional Stay-at-Home Order, will remain in effect until 12:01 a.m. on January 4, 2021, unless this Order is revised before then based on the conditions at that time.
+Given the current state of the pandemic, a version of this Order will remain in place after January 4, 2021, based on then-present conditions.
 The Order may be extended, rescinded, superseded, or amended in writing by the Health Officer depending on local conditions and health indicators and as may otherwise be required by the State.
 The Health Officer will continue to carefully monitor the evolving situation and will periodically revise this Order to loosen - or, if need be, tighten - restrictions as conditions warrant, to help further the safer economic recovery and resumption of activities.